Correction & corpus rebuild — SOoL v2.0.0, 6 August 2026

 RCL0.18

 Weights range from 0.07 (NI — most remediable) to 0.18 (RCL — most severe).
 The 2.57:1 spread keeps all thirteen types informative while reflecting genuine theoretical differences.
-These weights were fixed before any data was collected — the empirical 14.0:1 CD/outcome ratio is a validation of the theoretical framework, not a product of weight optimization.
+These weights were fixed before any data was collected and have not been tuned to the corpus — a genuine methodological safeguard against overfitting.
+Note that the 14.0:1 CD/derived-outcome ratio does not validate them: both sides of that ratio are computed from the same node closures, so it reflects internal consistency rather than empirical confirmation.

 Quick Glossary